 •The Storage tab shows details about the use and expected lifetime of the storage.

-•The Grid tab shows details about the purchases from and sales to the grid if the system is grid-connected, or information about the break-even grid extension if you are considering extending the grid.
+•The Utility tab shows details about the purchases from and sales to the grid

 •The Converter tab shows details about the operation of the inverter and rectifier, including capacity, electrical input and output, hours of operation, and losses.